nicoespeon/understandlegacycode.com/content/blog/legacy-of-socrates-5th-edition/index.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/f3B8CqL1Pbg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-If you are looking for more, I've written a survival kit with 14 detailed techniques for when tests are missing and deadlines are short: [understandlegacycode.com/first-aid-kit](https://understandlegacycode.com/first-aid-kit)
+If you are looking for more, I've written a survival kit with 14 detailed techniques for when tests are missing and deadlines are short: [understandlegacycode.com/first-aid-kit](https://understandlegacycode.com/first-aid-kit) ⛑

 ## Refactoring Superpowers

-Finally, [Clare Macrae](https://twitter.com/ClareMacraeUK) presented a topic that's overlooked by developers in my experience: using your tools to do the work for you!
+Finally, [Clare Macrae](https://twitter.com/ClareMacraeUK) presented a topic that is overlooked by developers (in my experience): letting tools do the work for you!

 You see, when the code you need to change has no test, any change is risky.
 But sometimes, you first need to change the code before you can even add tests!
 That's the paradox of Legacy Code.